jemcox/brookesbooks/_posts/2020-10-03-gothic-literature-and-the-old-english-font.md

   - Art
   - Design
 ---
 Out of all of the elements of the term *gothic* - think haunted mansions, candlelight and howling winds - great works of literature come to mind.
 Perhaps the most infamous examples of these is the literary masterpiece that is Dracula by Bram Stoker.
 There have been many different editions of Dracula since its publication date in 1897 but when it comes to the cover-designer's choice of typography one style reigns triumphant.
-The iconic and most widely seen of all being any variation of **Old English**.
+The iconic and widely seen **Old English**.

 ![](../uploads/screenshot-2020-10-04-at-13.21.25.png "Popular Old English Fonts")